Cindy Ong Pik Yin: Accolades

 She was presented with the title of Perak's Sportswoman of the Year in 2005, in recognition of breaking 5 Malaysia national records, winning 6 gold medals and bagging the Best Sportswoman title at the 2004 SUKMA Games.

 For all of these, and for her significant contribution to the overall Malaysian swimming sport, Ong was awarded the Pingat Pekerti Terpilih title in 2006.

 In the 2004 Sukma Games, Ong won 6 gold medals, contributed 12.8% of the medal tally for Perak and was awarded the Best Sportswoman Award.

 In the 2019 FINA World Masters Championship in Gwangju, South Korea, Ong won 5 gold and 2 silver medals from that championship.

 Shortly after, she was recognized by The Malaysia Book of Records for the Most Gold Medals Won by an Individual Swimmer in a World Masters Championship (FEMALE) in 2019.

+Advocacy and safe sport

+Ong has been an advocate for athlete welfare and safe sport, particularly following her public disclosures in 2021 regarding sexual harassment in competitive swimming.

+In 2025, she was invited by UNESCO to participate in a global consultation on developing policy standards for inclusive, equitable, and safe sport.
+She was the first and only Malaysian selected to join a focus group of international athletes and experts contributing to the framework.

+The consultation, conducted in collaboration with the Sport & Rights Alliance, aimed to incorporate athlete perspectives into global safeguarding policies and standards.

 Education

 Ong was awarded the Drury Academic Honor Scholarship and obtained a Bachelor of Arts (Hons) in Psychology & Sociology from Drury University, Missouri, United States.

+She later completed a PhD in Interdepartmental Studies, majoring in Sport Science (Swimming), at a university in Paris, France.
+Her graduation was confirmed in 2026.

 Personal life

 Ong was married to an Asian American.
 She has three children: Hayden, Kiara, and Connor.

+The couple divorced in 2023 following proceedings that began in 2020, which included custody arrangements for their children.